fr0zen3301/QRNG/README.md

 **#V1.0.1 - Added a feauture to save generated random numbers to a file for later use.**

+**#V1.0.2 - Combines bits into bytes to generate larger random numbers for encoding data.**

-V1.1 contains a simplified test for Bell's inequality violation, which shows that the QRNG mimics actual quantum randomness, not classical one.
+Upcome in future versions - V1.1 contains a simplified test for Bell's inequality violation, which shows that the QRNG mimics actual quantum randomness, not classical one.